savoirfairelinux/building-inclusive-open-source-software/docs/C-IDD.md

     <img src="../resources/c-designing-inclusive-and-accessible-software/applicativeAccessibilityEvaluationTools.png" alt="A Web search for 'Applicative accessibility evaluation tools' showing only result for web solutions" width="60%">
 </p>

 This phenomenon is not limited to the first internet search, there is a flagrant lack of accessibility resources for desktop applicative design and development.
 Indeed, this is one of our motivations for the creation of this training.
-While on mobile, most of the accessibility features are natives to the OS, and therefore documented, desktop accessibility relies much more on third party tools and framework specific implementation.
+While on mobile, most of the accessibility features are native to the OS, and therefore documented, desktop accessibility relies much more on third party tools and framework-specific implementation.

 This lack of resources while due to multiple factors can largely be attributed to a simple reason: the number of people who need to create and deploy a website is so enormous that it is a completely different scale than the number of persons that need to develop a native desktop application.
 This has been further accentuated by the rise of web-based native frameworks like [Electron](https://www.electronjs.org/).